Back to: ASP.NET Core Tutorials For Beginners and Professionals

 @{ ViewData["Title"] = "About Page"; } <div class="text-left"> <b>Name:</b> @TempData["Name"] <br /> <b>Age:</b> @TempData["Age"] </div>

-Now, run the application and visit the Index Page, and you will get the data as expected, as shown in the below image.
+The implementation of all three methods is the same.
+From each view, we access the TempData values using the String Indexer, i.e., using the string key name.
+Now, run the application and visit the Index Page, and you will get the data as expected, as shown in the image below.

 Now, if you visit Privacy and About, you will not get the data as expected, as shown in the image below.